localgod/plantkit/README.md

 1. Install `plantkit` node module using `npm`
 2. Import `plantkit` into your project.
-3. Create a new model using the `PlantNode` class.
+3. Create a new model using the `Element` class.
-4. Create a new relationship graph using the `NodeGraph` class.
+4. Create a new relationship graph using the `ElementGraph` class.
 5. Use the `PlantKit` class to generate a diagram with data from the model and relationship graph.

-The 'PlantNode' model supports a three like hirarchy, which can be used to generate a diagram with nested elements.
+The 'Element' model supports a three like hirarchy, which can be used to generate a diagram with nested elements.
 This is purly for visual presentation purposes.
-Herarchies like composition and aggregation are managed by the `NodeGraph` class.
+Herarchies like composition and aggregation are managed by the `ElementGraph` class.

+## Sample

+A sample file ([sample.mts](./src/sample.mts)) has been included in the repository.
+This file can be used as a starting point for creating a diagram.

 ## Contributing